 NBA Playoffs: Lakers' Anthony Davis Status Against Suns

+Anthony Davis suffered a groin injury in the first half of Game 4's loss to the Phoenix Suns.

+As of Monday, Davis was listed as questionable for the Lakers for Game 5.

-Davis and his status for the game can be seen in a post embedded below from FantasyLabs NBA.
+The Tweet about his status can be seen in an embedded post from ESPN's Dave McMenamin.

 More on the Los Angeles Lakers and the series can be read here.